 Special Notes about Housing, Dining Services, and Accommodation for Students with Medical Conditions and Disabilities

 - First- and second-year students are required to live on campus unless they are married or are at least twenty-one years of age.
-Requests for permission to live off campus for either of these reasons must be submitted in writing to email@example.com by Monday, May 3.
+Requests for permission to live off campus for either of these reasons must be submitted in writing to firstname.lastname@example.org by Tuesday, May 10.
 Eli Whitney students are not eligible to live in the residential colleges.

 - Yale College understands that some students may wish to live in the residential college that an immediate family member lived/lives in.
-Incoming students may request a specific residential college if and only if a parent/guardian, sibling or grandparent lived/lives in that residential college as a Yale undergraduate.
+Incoming students may request a specific residential college if, and only if, a parent/guardian, sibling, or grandparent lived/lives in that residential college as a Yale undergraduate.
 If you have a sibling who will be enrolled in Yale College during this upcoming school year, you may opt into or opt out of their residential college.
 Siblings (same-year or different-year) may individually request either to be assigned to the same college or placed randomly.
 Please note that we will not house siblings (same-year or different-year) in the same suite.

-- Students who observe the Jewish sabbath should complete this form to ensure their housing arrangements will accommodate their observance.
-The form is due on May 11 so that these housing needs can be taken into considerations.
-The University Chaplain’s Office is happy to answer questions and guide students through this process.
-You can contact Associate University Chaplain Maytal Saltiel at email@example.com.
+- Students who are observant Jews and for whom the use of electronics to enter a Residential College on Shabbat and holidays poses a problem should complete this form to ensure their housing arrangements will accommodate their observance.
+The form is due on May 10 so that these housing needs may be taken into consideration.
+The University Chaplain’s Office is available to answer questions and guide students through this process.
+You may contact Associate University Chaplain Maytal Saltiel at email@example.com.

 - Students with food allergies must notify the University so that plans may be made for necessary dietary considerations in dining halls.
 Please complete the SAS online registration form to begin the process of notifying the appropriate parties.
 You will have the ability to upload supporting documentation outlining your needs on this form.